WICG/client-hints-infrastructure/README.md

   - Browsers are free to take privacy-enhancing heuristics into account when deciding to respect the server's opt-in to receive them.
 Similar heuristics can also be used when deciding what values they should be sending.
-* Accept-CH-Lifetime persistence should not outlast other origin state
+* Accept-CH-Lifetime persistence should not outlast other types of origin state
   - Browsers typically provide their users with means to clear state regarding certain origins: for example, delete the cache for an origin or its cookies.
 When users take such an action, it is likely that they want to get